 One of the most popular tests we provide is our full blood profile and extended full blood profile.
 You may wonder, why should I have a full blood profile if I am feeling fine?
 The answer is: for SO many reasons!
 In this blog post, we break down some of the tests included in the extended full blood profile and explain why it’s so important to keep monitoring them.

 The vast majority of serious illnesses can be stopped dead in their tracks with early detection but very few show any symptoms early on.
-For example, you probably won’t know that you’re creeping towards diabetes until you have it, and definitely won’t have any signs that your cholesterol is putting you at risk of a heart attack or stroke.
+For example, you probably won’t know that you’re creeping towards diabetes until you have it, and you definitely won’t have any signs that your cholesterol is putting you at risk of a heart attack or stroke.

 Full blood count